mebjas/html5-qrcode/README.md

 | Normal QR Code | Mirrored QR Code |
 | ----- | ---- |
 | <img src="./assets/qr-code.png" width="200px"> | <img src="./assets/qr-code-flipped.png" width="200px"><br> |

+#### `rememberLastUsedCamera` - Boolean (Optional), default = true
+If `true` the last camera used by the user and weather or not permission was granted would be remembered in the local storage.
+If the user has previously granted permissions - the request permission option in the UI will be skipped and the last selected camera would be launched automatically for scanning.

 ### Scanning only specific formats
 By default, both camera stream and image files are scanned against all the